We are committed to protecting and safeguarding your personal data.

 Cookies are small files of information that are stored on your computer or device when you visit almost any modern website.
 Indeed, most websites, particularly websites where you make a transaction, or where information is stored between different pages you view, would not work without cookies.
 Cookies are text files - they are not computer programs - and are not harmful to your computer or mobile device.
 We use them to improve and enhance your experience of our website.

 We also make use of third party cookies through our marketing and advertising partners.
-These 'third party cookies' enable relevant advertising to be shown to you on our website(s) or on other website(s).
+These 'third party cookies' enable relevant advertising to be shown to you on our website(s) or on other website(s) such as Google.
+You can read Google's Privacy & Terms here.

 Types of Cookies We Use